Dusky leaf monkey: Mating

-Status and Conservation
+Conservation

 As of 2015, the dusky leaf monkey is listed as an endangered species in the IUCN Red List.
 Notably, anthropogenic land-use within Southeast Asian forests have resulted in the endangerment of the dusky leaf monkey's natural habitat, resulting in noticeable population declines.
 However, the dusky leaf monkey also faces other threats brought on through anthropogenic activities and the introduction of predators within their habitat.
 Notably, domesticated dog packs have been reported to hunt and kill the dusky leaf monkey.
 The construction of roads within tropical forests has led to a large increase in road mortality among dusky leaf monkeys, and is seen to be one of the more prominent threats to the dusky leafy monkey's survival, along with habitat loss, habitat degradation, and poaching.
 While the dusky leaf monkey is often killed for their meat, there are other incentives to poach them as well, as they are considered agricultural pests across Southeast Asia.
 In the 1960s, this prompted Malaysian business owners to shoot them as they were feeding on leaves within rubber plantations.
 Infant dusky leaf monkeys are also hunted and sold as pets internationally.
 However, when owners attempt to domesticate these primates, they are often not properly cared for and die as a result.

 Collective action is being taken to help conserve the dusky leaf monkey.
 In 1977, the dusky leaf-monkey had been introduced and listed under appendix II in the CITES legislation.
 Species under appendix II are considered to be near threatened or endangered.
 The trade of appendix II species is heavily regulated, and often illegal.